 Everything has an American and Mexican flair to it, like their jumbo burrito, fish and chicken tacos, or their traditional meatloaf made with a super homemade recipe.
 Cocktails are colorful and fun, while you can also simply order a beer or wine.
 Cheesecake Factory might just be the most obvious American thing right now in our city.
-We’ve also had our share of food delights and even wrote about it right here.

 This article was written by Raquel Dias in July 2016 and updated by Leonor Sá Machado in May 2020.